Mobile Menu

 What previous clients have said:

-Unfortunately the Covid19 pandemic forced us to return to the States only two weeks into our adventure.
+Steph helped us to arrange a complex five-week itinerary through Chile, Argentina, and Patagonia.
+Her expertise, recommendations, and thoughtful considerations for our personal travel preferences were a huge asset to our trip planning.
+Unfortunately, the Covid19 pandemic forced us to return to the States only two weeks into our adventure.
 We will resume the journey as time and events permit and look forward to working with Steph again.
-We told her more than once it would have been nice to pack her along with us!
+We told her more than once it would have been nice to pack her along with us

 Debbie and Roger

-Traveled to Chile, Argentina, and Patagonia in March 2020
+Traveled to Chile and Patagonia March ’20

 But watching the sun set, beer in hand and with views across miles of unadulterated landscape or waking the next morning to watch hummingbirds flitting between the trees above will make the decision to hike until you found the most perfect spot all the more worthwhile.